-The ANZBGL Remuneration Policy provides the HRC and management with a consistent framework for managing remuneration and remuneration-related matters.
-Where overseas legislative/regulatory requirements for foreign-owned financial services companies exceed the ANZBGL Remuneration Policy requirements, the ANZBGL Remuneration Policy has adopted specific country addendums or a local/country specific policy (e.g. New Zealand (NZ) who operate under the ANZ NZ Remuneration Policy) to apply the local legislative requirements to any impacted employees in the relevant jurisdiction.
+The ANZBGL Performance and Remuneration Policy (read in conjunction with the ANZ Group Performance and Remuneration Policy) provides the HRC and management with a consistent framework for managing remuneration and remuneration-related matters.
+Where overseas legislative/regulatory requirements for foreign-owned financial services companies exceed the ANZBGL Performance and Remuneration Policy requirements, the ANZBGL Performance and Remuneration Policy has adopted specific country addendums or a local/country specific policy (e.g. New Zealand (NZ) who operate under the ANZ NZ Performance and Remuneration Policy) to apply the local legislative requirements to any impacted employees in the relevant jurisdiction.